nate-levine/nate-levine.com/README.md

 ! = To-do before website launch

 ## DOING:
 !
-Add internal/external links where necessary
+Port projects from old website to new website in short-form article format.

 ## TO-DO:
 ### *Content*
-!
-Port projects from old website to new website in short-form article format.
 !
 Add project filter to About section

 ### *Features:*
 * Implement rich results (images, meaningful descriptions) for SEO